 Our high school curriculum is anchored in primary sources and includes thematic units, case studies, videos, podcasts, dramatic readings, skills-based activities, interactive games, curriculo en Español, world history case studies, additional digital LGBTQ primary source content, book lists, and more!
 Curriculum ranges from the 17th century through the 21st century.

 UnErasing LGBTQ History and Identities: A Podcast for Teachers

 For educators who want to create LGBTQ-inclusive classrooms, getting started can be confusing--and quite often prompts some fear.
 What if I say the wrong thing?
 What if there is pushback?
 And where do I even begin?
 This podcast provides real-world advice and reasonable, practical strategies on how you can create LGBTQ-inclusive classrooms.
 Click the logo to listen or find us on Apple Podcasts, Spotify, Google Podcasts, Stitcher, Amazon Music, or iHeartRadio.

 This podcast series is funded by the New York City Council and produced by History UnErased in partnership with Making Gay History.

 Analysis of a variety of primary sources to appreciate the 1969 Stonewall Inn riots and subsequent uprising as a significant part of US history, as well as Stonewall's lasting, and evolving, influence in all parts of the world.

 Lawrence v.
-Texas (2003) Dramatic Reading
+Texas (2003) Dramatic Reading (Grade 12)